dentonlt/ReflexiveQuery/README.md

 Processing:

-Steps 4 & 5 are the fun bit.
-Kudos to Imke for working that out.
+Steps 3 & 4 are the fun bit.
+Kudos to Imke for working out that it's possible to merge against the _already existing table_.

 1. Check to see if there is already a table on an Excel worksheet with manually entered data.
 If there _is_ manually entered data, we need to keep that data.
 Load the whole table into PQ as PreviousOutput.
 2. Figure out what columns are in PreviousOutput that _aren't_ already in SourceData.
 The unique columns are the data that we need to maintain.
 We put those in a list called ColumnsAdditional.
-4. Merge.
+3. Merge.
 We take the _current_ SourceData and merge against PreviousOutput on the key column.
 We join LeftOuter: keep all the current SourceData, merge in only matching rows from PreviousOutput.
 That means deleting a row in SourceData will irrevocably delete/remove the manually entered data ... perhaps you don't want that - if so, you'll need to edit the code to suit.
-5. "Expand".
+4. "Expand".
 That merge attaches a whole row inside a single column (very Dr Who).
 We only need our manually-entered data columns, so we take the list of ColumnsAdditional and make sure those get expanded.
-6. If our list of "ColumnsRequired" has something that _isn't_ in the table, now ... the user has (hopefully) added a new column for manually-entered data.
+5. If our list of "ColumnsRequired" has something that _isn't_ in the table, now ... the user has (hopefully) added a new column for manually-entered data.
 Add that new column.
-7. Sort for cleanliness.
+6. Sort for cleanliness.
-8. Check the data and pray that giving this to other people doesn't cause massive data loss.
+7. Check the data and pray that giving this to other people doesn't cause massive data loss.

 ## To Do
 1. More testing.